Scalar embedding of temporal network trajectories: Discussion

 \section{Discussion}

-In this work we have explored the performance of four similar strategies --all based on leveraging linear dimensionality reduction techniques-- to extract a scalar embedding (i.e. one\add{-}dimensional time series) out of a temporal network trajectory.
-The common insight underpinning such approaches is that the key information which is relevant for capturing the intrinsic dynamics of the temporal network trajectory lies in the relative distance between network snapshots, rather than specific structure within each snapshot, i.e. inter-snapshot information, rather than intra-snapshot one.
-We have validated the approaches by constructing several synthetic models of network trajectories with different types of dynamics, finding that their scalar embeddings adequately inherit the planted dynamical fingerprints. {We have also provided} some evidence {supporting} that the scalar embedding behaves as a filter that enhances the signal{-}to{-}noise ratio of the original network trajectory.
+In this work we have explored the performance of four similar strategies --all based on leveraging {well-known} linear dimensionality reduction techniques-- to extract a scalar embedding (i.e., one\add{-}dimensional time series) out of a temporal network trajectory.
+The common {key} insight underpinning such approaches is assuming that the information which is relevant for capturing the intrinsic dynamics of the temporal network trajectory lies in the relative distance between network snapshots, rather than specific structure within each snapshot, i.e., inter-snapshot information, rather than intra-snapshot one. {This automatically suggests associating to each snapshot a feature vector, where features are the graph distances between that snapshot and every other network snapshot.
+One can subsequently leverage linear dimensionality reduction techniques --including PCA or MDS-- in slightly different ways, yielding the four embedding procedures explored here.} We have validated the methods by constructing several synthetic models of network trajectories with different types of dynamics (noisy periodic temporal networks with one or more timescales, temporal networks with memory, chaotic networks, etc), and finding that their scalar embeddings adequately inherit the planted dynamical fingerprints. {We have also provided} some evidence {supporting} that the scalar embedding behaves as a filter that enhances the signal{-}to{-}noise ratio of the original network trajectory.
 The analysis of two empirical network trajectories further confirms the applicability of the method in realistic, high dimensional scenarios.

 Out of the four strategies under analysis, embedding and projection based on PCA and classical-MDS work substantially better than the one based on metric-MDS.
 There is no clear{ly} superior method among the three successful ones ({i.e.,} PCA-projection, PCA-embedding and classical-MDS), as some work slightly better than others in different cases.
 However, PCA's explained variance of the first principal component can be used as a quantification of how much information is discarded in the dimensionality reduction, and this might give these strategies an interpretability advantage.
 Observe that despite the severe dimensionality reduction, the scalar embedding captures substantial and nontrivial dynamical properties of the original network trajectory.
 All in all, we thus consider the conceptual approach advanced here to be promising and offers an avenue for making time series analysis of temporal networks, with high applicability across the disciplines.